When you read it, what came to your mind?

 Of the ₹1 Lakh, ₹12,250 is paid as the policy premium for the term plan and the rest is invested in Mutual Funds.

 Here, if Sugan chooses the term plan along with Mutual Fund investment, he’d easily get ₹67 Lakhs at the end of 20 years.
-The return from Mutual Funds is almost twice than the ULIP’s return.
+The return from Mutual Funds is almost twice that of ULIP’s return.

 In case of his death, his family would receive a sum assured of ₹25 Lakhs from the insurance policy, in addition to the Mutual Fund value.